rynaldigilang/power-bi-report-usage-metrics/README.md

 - When was each user last active?

 > **Data limitation:** The underlying Power BI Usage Metrics data currently provides approximately one month of historical activity.
 This limits long-term retention, quarterly adoption, and historical trend analysis.

-The DAX measures used to calculate the enhanced usage, engagement, adoption, and performance metrics can be found [here](link).

-Definitions of the dashboard metrics and their underlying business logic can be found [here](link).

-Dashboard screenshots and a walkthrough of the Power BI report can be found [here](link).

 # Data Structure & Initial Checks